 After bacteria and algae have had time to build up in the water the fish will no longer need to be supplied with additional food.
-The continuation of supplemental feeding could actually decrease the effectiveness of mosquitofish for controlling mosquito larvae.
+The continuation of supplemental feeding could actually decrease the effectivent decrease the effectiveness of mosquitofish for controlling mosquito larvae.